usds/us-forms-system/docs/building-a-form/available-widgets.md

 Some widgets are associated with particular schema types or formats.
 There are additional widgets available, but the us-forms-system uses definitions they're included in, rather than just the field.
 To use a widget, set `ui:widget` for a field to the name of the widget.
 Widgets are located in [/src/js/widgets](../../src/js/widgets).

-Some widgets are passed as a string (e.g., `'ui: widget': 'date'`), while others are passed as the component itself (e.g., `'ui:widget': CurrencyWidget`).
+Some widgets are passed as a string (e.g., `'ui: widget': 'date'`), while others are passed as a reference to the component itself (e.g., `'ui:widget': CurrencyWidget`).
 - Widgets from the [react-jsonschema-form library](./about-the-us-forms-system-library#understanding-react-jsonschema-form-rjsf) include string mappings.
 - Widgets created specifically for US Forms System do not have these mappings, and therefore must be specified by passing the component for the widget directly to the config.